Writing a will in the Netherlands can ensure that you have total control of who will inherit your estate and how this estate will be distributed.

 Inheritance tax in the Netherlands is levied on the estate of the deceased.
 It is payable on all worldwide assets of anyone who is classified as a Dutch resident for tax purposes at the time of their death.

-Read our Guide to inheritance tax for more information.
+Read our guide to Dutch inheritance tax for more information.

 Tips on planning your estate in the Netherlands